rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

-# Parts list
+# Parts List

 To use ROSflight to its full potential, you will need the following parts.
 Some parts are onboard your MAV (Minature Aerial Vehicle), others are on the ground.
-ROSflight supports both multirotor and fixedwing vehicles.
+ROSflight supports both multirotor and fixed-wing vehicles.

 *Onboard the MAV*
 1. Aircraft Frame, Motor(s), ESC(s), Battery and Propeller(s)